 CVSS scores now shown for GitHub Security Advisory (GHSA) packages - For Container Vulnerability scanning, GHSA packages now display a CVSS score that is pulled directly from GHSA.
 Previously, this information was obtained from the NVD, which did not provide a CVSS score for GHSA packages.

-GCP Resource Management - Lacework now supports Resource Management for GCP.
-The GCP Resource Inventory page allows you to view and monitor in-use GCP resources and track their changes (diffs).
+Google Cloud Resource Management - Lacework now supports Resource Management for Google Cloud.
+The Google Cloud Resource Inventory page allows you to view and monitor in-use Google Cloud resources and track their changes (diffs).
 The resources are collected once a day.
-For information on how to upgrade existing customer integrations with necessary permissions, see Manage Integrated GCP Resources.
+For information on how to upgrade existing customer integrations with necessary permissions, see Manage Integrated Google Cloud Resources.

 API v2 Data Plane - Lacework releases a new set of APIs for API v2.
 Following the release of API v2 last year, Lacework now introduces 20+ new APIs, such as vulnerability and entities with pagination support.
 Pagination will support up to 500K rows to be returned and the new APIs introduced contain multiple filters with much closer parity to the UI options.